 5. Sim cards: you can get one at the airport for around $10 with unlimited 4G.
 There are several companies that sell them after baggage claim and all with similar prices.

 6. Currency exchange: don’t exchange in the airport, because there are countless exchanges in every corner of the city with better rates.
 Only exchange at authorized places that give you a receipt to avoid money scams.

 7. Language: it isn’t difficult to communicate with locals in most major Thai cities, but it’s best to carry a card with your hotel address written in Thai to show to taxi drivers.

 Where to Stay in Bangkok

-My preferred hotel in Bangkok is Mövenpick Hotel Sukhumvit 15 Bangkok for many reasons: 1) It’s a 5 star hotel with affordable prices 2) It’s very centrally located and walking distance to shopping malls, spas and the train station c) The service and food are exceptional d) There’s a great pool on the rooftop e) The bedrooms are very comfortable and packed with amazing amenities f) The hotel grounds are beautiful
+My preferred hotel in Bangkok is Mövenpick Hotel Sukhumvit 15 Bangkok for many reasons: 1) It’s a 5-star hotel with affordable prices 2) It’s very centrally located and within walking distance to shopping malls, spas and the train station c) The service and food are exceptional d) There’s a great pool on the rooftop e) The bedrooms are very comfortable and packed with amazing amenities f) The hotel grounds are beautiful

 Book your stay at Movenpick Bangkok here.